School Life

 Mr. Cook has been the Production Technical Director at Berkeley for 8-years.
 Prior to that, he had his own production company and produced live events for five years.
 Overall, he has been working in live production for 23-years as an audio tech, lighting tech, and a video tech with mapping projections as well as camera operator and switch operator for live streaming.
 Mr. Cook also has 8-years of experience with set design and construction.

-• Fitness and Yoga (credit)
+• Yoga and Mindfulness (credit)

 9th - 12th grade students